Pastry: Chemistry

+A good pastry is light and airy and fatty, but firm enough to support the weight of the filling.
+When making a shortcrust pastry, care must be taken to blend the fat and flour thoroughly before adding any liquid---to ensure that the flour granules are adequately coated with fat and less likely to develop gluten.
+On the other hand, overmixing results in long gluten strands that toughen the pastry.
+In other types of pastry such as Danish pastry and croissants, the characteristic flaky texture is achieved by repeatedly rolling out a dough similar to yeast bread dough, spreading it with butter, and folding it to produce many thin layers.

 Pastry chefs

 Pastry chefs use a combination of culinary ability and creativity for baking, decoration, and flavoring with ingredients.
 Many baked goods require a lot of time and focus.
 Presentation is an important aspect of pastry and dessert preparation.
 The job is often physically demanding, requiring attention to detail and long hours.
 Pastry chefs are also responsible for creating new recipes to put on the menu, and they work in restaurants, bistros, large hotels, casinos and bakeries.
 Pastry baking is usually done in an area slightly separate from the main kitchen.
 This section of the kitchen is in charge of making pastries, desserts, and other baked goods.